Towns Sell Their Public Water Systems – and Often Regret it

 Privatization will not magically relieve Americans of the financial burden of upgrading their water infrastructure.
 Water customers still foot the bill.
 And although there are no reliable data to compare the service or safety records of public and private utilities, studies show that in most cases the tab rises when for-profit companies are involved.

 That’s in part because state regulatory agencies allow private operators to earn a profit on their investments—American Water’s Indiana subsidiary currently collects 6.6 percent on these costs—giving them a strong incentive to upgrade systems more quickly than government-owned facilities.

 Elected officials and the public “should ask good questions and they should understand the tradeoffs,” before agreeing to sell municipal water systems, said Janice Beecher, who studies both public and private systems as director of Michigan State University’s Institute of Public Utilities.
 Selling a publicly owned water utility “shouldn’t be rushed,” she warned, “because it is essentially a permanent shift.
 Once it’s gone, it’s gone.”

-Privately owned water systems currently serve about 12 percent of Americans.
-But that figure is much higher—30 to 70 percent—in Indiana and 14 other states, including many with industry-friendly policies.
-Indiana has adopted at least six laws benefitting for-profit water companies in the past two years.
+Privately owned water systems serve 12 percent of Americans connected to community water systems.
+But the figure is much higher—30 to 59 percent—in nine states, including several with industry-friendly policies.
+The private company share in Indiana is 20 percent, but that figure is poised to increase thanks to pending sales and at least six new laws benefitting for-profit water companies.